chrismah/ClickMonitorDDC7.2/readme.md

 # ClickMonitorDDC 7.2
+This information was pulled from the official website (<https://www.clickmonitorddc.bplaced.net/>) before it went down.
+Saved here for reference.

+## Information
 Click taskbar notification icons to adjust the real monitor-backlight-brightness/contrast or use mouse wheel over notification icons to increase/decrease corresponding value, much more comfortable and faster than manually messing around with monitor buttons,